What Sea Turtles Eat

 - Sponges contain spicules (glass-like spines) and toxins which the hawksbill is immune to, making less competition for this food source.
 They are also particular about the types of sponges they eat which gives rare sponges an opportunity to grow creating greater diversity on the reef.

-- Some sea turtles undertake impressive migrations to forage (find food).
-The leatherback has been tracked crossing the entire Pacific Ocean from Asia to the West coast of the US to forage on swarms of jellyfish off the coasts of Washington, Oregon and California.
+- Some sea turtles undertake impressive migrations to find food.
+The leatherback has been tracked crossing the entire Pacific Ocean from Asia to the US West coast to forage on swarms of jellyfish off the coasts.
 Learn more about sea turtle migration.

 What is SEE Turtles?